Leucopogon gracilis

 Leucopogon gracilis is a species of flowering plant in the heath family Ericaceae and is endemic to the south of Western Australia.
-It is a is a spindly shrub with wiry branchlets, linear to lance-shaped leaves, and dense spikes of white or pinkish flowers.
+It is a spindly shrub with wiry branchlets, linear to lance-shaped leaves, and dense spikes of white or pinkish flowers.

 Description

 Leucopogon gracilis is a spindly shrub that typically grows to a height of 0.15–1 m and has wiry branchlets.
 Its leaves are linear to lance-shaped, usually 4.0–6.5 mm long with 3 or 5 prominent ribs.
 The flowers are arranged in dense spikes on the ends of branches with small bracts and lance-shaped bracteoles about half as long as the sepals.
 The sepals are about 2 mm long and the petals white or pinkish and about 4 mm long, forming a tube with lobes about the same length as the petal tube.
 Flowering occurs from July to December or from January to March.